squishycat92/PineappleDocs/README.md

 **NOTE: Pineapple and Pineapple Testing are not open source!
 You will not be able to find the source code here, it is only for keeping track of documentation and a few public files.**

 ## Translators
 Translators are directly selected from partnered servers with Pineapple, but you are welcome to translate files that are not already translated!
 Only markdown (`.md`) files in `docs/` should be translated.

-Credits for specific translators are given in the header of each translated file.
+Thank you very much to the documentation translators who have contributed to the repository:
+- [@nullarea](https://github.com/nulrea): Tiếng Việt (Vietnamese)